Rustic Christmas Table Decor: wood pieces make a rustic centrepiece with pinecones, candles, and faux snow for a little Christmas magic.

 I love the feel of them, and their natural and un-ironed look.

-The other treasures I used on this table are the vintage brass Christmas tree napkin rings.
+The other treasures I used as part of the rustic Christmas table decor this year are the vintage brass Christmas tree napkin rings.
 I was lucky to find a set of 10 at the thrift store.

 I used my new everyday dishes -love their irregular, rustic shape.
 And for the glasses, I thought these tree ones were perfect for this table, and the little bit of grey in them ties in well with the napkins.